pluralsight/guides/in-review/interesting-apis/alexa-run-this-javascript-app/article.md

 Please learn from my mistakes:

 * Check your invocation name against the [rules](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/docs/choosing-the-invocation-name-for-an-alexa-skill).
 Then check it again.
 Then again.
 It might still fail, and they don't furnish you with the reason, so you may just need to have another go
 * Handler all the things.
 Even if it doesn't make sense, make sure you've got a "stop", "cancel", "help", "repeat" etc. for every state.
-Especially "repeat".
+Especially "repeat"
 * Add lots of different utterances to reduce the friction of your app, otherwise they'll have to keep saying very exact phrases just to get your skill to play ball

 # Stuff I didn't cover because I've written lots of other words